perses/perses-operator/README.md

 ## Getting Started

+You’ll need:
-You’ll need a Kubernetes cluster to run against.
+- a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+- [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed and configured to use your cluster.

 ### Running on the cluster